-Obviously for other sprint events and team games there will be more detailed and more event/sport specific technical elements (bend running, multi-directional, stop-start movement etc.) but this article will provide a good basis of information that can be applied to some extent across all forms of sprinting.
+Obviously for other sprint events and team sports there will be more detailed and more event/sport specific technical elements (bend running, multi-directional, stop-start movement etc.) but this article will provide a good basis of information that can be applied to some extent across all forms of sprinting.

 For faster sprint times it is important to limit the amount of time that your foot spends in contact with the ground during each stride.

 Force production is another important aspect to generate speed when making contact with the ground.
 The greater the force you apply into the ground, the greater return of impulse production, which creates greater speed.

 Therefore the key is to apply the optimal amount of force possible into the ground during the limited amount of time that contact is made.

 You want the point of contact to be behind your centre of mass so that there will be less ground contact time.
+See example here.

-Take care not to overextend your stride as you will not be able to produce as much force during ground contact and will be more susceptible to injury.
+Take care not to overextend your stride as you will not be able to produce as much force during ground contact and the hamstring muscles will be more susceptible to injury.

-During maximum velocity, as with the acceleration phase, shorter contact times are linked with better performance.
+During maximum velocity, as with the acceleration phase, shorter ground contact times are linked with better performance.

 This will lead to increased speed because you will be able to generate a great enough force impulse to overcome gravity and bound off the ground more rapidly.